 There will be an increase in the overall cash flow with the added funds.
 You can hire some extra hands with this extra cash.

 If you are lucky enough to hire the right people, it will reflect in your business’s overall productivity.
-This will reflect in your overall ROI and sales.
+This will reflect your overall ROI and sales.

 Luxury of time